 Each fall, The Landmark Society presents awards to projects, people, and organizations who, through their dedication and hard work, have contributed to historic preservation in our nine-county area.
-The 2021 Awards were presented on Sunday, December 12th.
+The 2022 Awards were presented in a private ceremony in November.
 A video of the awards presentation can be viewed below, along with a list of all of this year’s award recipients.

 Award of Merit